 Tales of Avarice and Cupidity

-Dwarf Fortress is one of the most immersive games that I have played.
-It is like a mix of the Sims and Sim City with magma, demonic monstrosities, and copious amounts of alcohol.
+Dwarf Fortress is like a mix of the Sims and Sim City with magma, demonic monstrosities, and copious amounts of alcohol.
 One of the most intriguing aspects of the game is the the level of replayability and interactivity the randomly generated game world provides.
 The game is conceived as a “fantasy world generator” and every character that you encounter has a full simulated history, which may include interactions with other characters.
 Armies, towns, and civilizations also rise and fall while you are playing the game, and you may hear about such happenings from interactions with other characters.
 Very impressive for a 1.5 person undertaking!
 I’m really looking forward to the implementation of magic systems and creation myths (article, video), if and when that happens.

 A fun fact: the title of this site, Distant Constructs, is a combination of the names of one of my first settlements, Distantposts, and its main military squad, the Furious Constructs.
 The ill-fated fortress was destroyed by a horde of more than 50 skilled goblins, led by a web-shooting skunk demon.
 I hope that the tragic history of its name does not foreshadow a similar fate for this website.

 If you have heard about the game before, you may have heard that it has a fiendish learning curve and is notoriously difficult.
 I did not find this issue, perhaps because of the quality of the wiki and video tutorials on YouTube.
 I found it relatively straightforward to start up my own fortress.
 However, there are a few tweaks that can help ease beginners into the game.